fgrehm/devstep/docs/getting-started.md

 Devstep comes in two flavors, you can either use the provided CLI or you can build on top of the provided images from `Dockerfile`s.

-Regardless of the flavor you choose, it is a good idea to `docker pull fgrehm/devstep:v0.1.0` before creating your first container / image for a better user experience.
-Docker will download that image as needed but by pulling it first you'll reduce the waiting time when interacting with Devstep for the first time.
+Regardless of the flavor you choose, it is a good idea to `docker pull fgrehm/devstep:v0.2.0` before creating your first container / image for a better user experience.
+Docker will download that image as needed when using `Dockerfile`s but the CLI isn't.

 ## Sanity check
 ---------------